tuckerconnelly/react-native-match-media/README.md

 react-native-match-media
 ========================

-`window.matchMedia` mock for React Native
+`window.matchMedia` polyfill for React Native

 Has a peer dependency of [walmartreact/react-native-orientation-listener](https://github.com/walmartreact/react-native-orientation-listener), so make sure that's installed first.